Ectroverse/EctroverseDjango2/README.md

 4. `python manage.py migrate`
 5. `python manage.py createsuperuser` create a user named admin, with whatever pass you want, you can skip email
 6. `python manage.py collectstatic --noinput`
+7. `python manage.py gen_ops_app'
+8. `python manage.py gen_ops_galtwo'
-7. go to project/settings and # line 63
+9. go to project/settings and # line 63
-8. http://127.0.0.1:8000/admin, in both Round Status create new entry and save
+10. http://127.0.0.1:8000/admin, in both Round Status create new entry and save
-9. in both UserStatus create a new record and assign to admin account
-10. `python manage.py generate_planets` (can take a while if its a big galaxy with a lot of planets)
+11. `python manage.py generate_planets` (can take a while if its a big galaxy with a lot of planets)
+12. `python manage.py generate_galtwo` (can take a while if its a big galaxy with a lot of planets)
-11. remove # from line 63 in project/settings
+13. remove # from line 63 in project/settings
-12. go to http://127.0.0.1:8000, log in as admin, and choose a race
+14. go to http://127.0.0.1:8000, log in as admin, and choose a race
-13. `cd java`
+15. `cd java`
+16. set regular round tick time in java/settings
+17. `javac *.java -d .` - if wasnt allready compiled into bytecode
+18. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTickSlow >> log.txt &`
+19. Set the `Round status` object's `Is running` to True whenever you want the tick time to start running
+20. set fast round tick time in java/settings
-14. `javac *.java -d .` - if wasnt allready compiled into bytecode
+21. `javac *.java -d .` - if wasnt allready compiled into bytecode
-15. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTick >> log.txt &`
+22. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTickFast >> log.txt &`
-16. Set the `Round statuss` object's `Is running` to True whenever you want the tick time to start running
+23. Set the `Round status` object's `Is running` to True whenever you want the tick time to start running

+## Activating accounts

 to kill the java process tick:
 1. `ps -aux` - get the list of currently running jobs